 - 1 Post By svartnik

-Would you be kind enough to tel me whether I am right with my interpretation of the expressions in bold in the following excerpt from an English text?
+Would you be kind enough to tell me whether I am on the right track ith my interpretation of the four expressions in bold in the following sentence?

 Thank you for your efforts.

 Re: up a gum tree/got a sheila up the duff/twisting his arm/get hitched

 My mate Bruce is up a gum tree (= he is in a difficult situ).
 He got a sheila (=she) up the duff (she is pregnant) and now she's twisting his arm (=forcing him) to get hitched (=married).